allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     * Escalate existing conflicts that jeopardize the group project
     * Disregard or refuse to resolve an existing conflict that has been brought to their attention
-    * Talk about classmates behind others back
+    * Talk about classmates behind their back

 ## Infractions